I s your blog fast enough? According to an Akamai report, 40% of users will abandon a website if it takes longer than 3 seconds to load.

 - It affects your readership and loyalty.
 If people don’t enjoy being on your blog there is a big chance they won’t return to it.
 For example, although they produce good content, I don’t click through to Forbes anymore because you have to go through an advert screen first.
 This is a form of load time and I suspect it would have a big effect on their readership.

+There is no point in starting a blog when it throws user experience out the window with bad speeds.
 Good site speed is so important for online business these days.
 If you don’t take care of your site speed, it’ll have a big impact on your blog’s success.

 Is Your Blog Fast Enough?
 How to Test Your Site Speed